How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 - Doctor rating.
 After the appointment, the patient should be asked to select a rating for the doctor and possibly share more about their experience in a review.
 The ratings and reviews should also be available for other registered patients to see.

 - Safe payments.
 In the majority of cases, the consultations are going to be paid, and the payment needs to be made before or immediately after the consultation.
 This is why a safe payment gateway is one of the must-have features of a telehealth app.
-Many companies prefer to use API technology for payment functionality.
+Many companies prefer to use the API technology for payment functionality.

-- App for iOS: Swift, Objective-C
+- App for iOS: Swift

 - App for Android: Java, Kotlin